 Do you home dogs to families with young children?

-Yes we will allow dogs to be adopted to homes with children of all ages as long as the dog is suitable for that environment.
-We will discuss your circumstances and try to determine if the dog you're interested in will be suitable for your home/family/ lifestyle/other pets.
+Yes we do allow dogs to be adopted to homes with children of all ages as long as the dog is suitable for that environment.
+However due to the fact that many of our ex-breeding dogs are extremely scared we will not rehome an ex-breeding dog where children are under 5 except in exceptional circumstances.
+We will discuss your circumstances and try to determine if the dog you're interested in will be suitable for your home/family/lifestyle/other pets.

 Do you home to older people?

 Yes we do but we do ask you to consider the age of the dog you are applying for.
 As a rule of thumb we ask that if you are 75 or older you look at dogs who are at least 6 years old but it does depend on the breed of dog and its life expectancy.
 However, we do take into account if you have back up should anything happen in the future.

 Do you insist all other dogs/cats are neutered?